 In these competitions you will partner one of Funbridge's 'robots', and play against two other robots.
 You therefore don't need a 'human partner' to take part, and you can play whenever you wish as you don't need human opponents online at the same time.
 The competitions consist of 20 boards, and you can play them at any time during the competition period, stopping and restarting as often as you wish.
-The games take place on Tuesdays, Thursday, Saturdays and Sunday, between midnight and 10pm (i.e. you have 22 hours to play your boards).
-There are also bonus games on Bank Holidays.
+Games take place every day and run until midnight (24 hours).
+Monday and Friday are scored by IMPs.
+Other days are scored by matchpoints.

 Acol is one of the bidding systems available for you to choose (which isn't always the case with some online platforms), and you can set which conventions and carding methods you and your robotic partner play.